moves-rwth/dynasty/README.md

 ```

 This will automatically install dynasty and its python dependencies.
 Notice that you have to install storm yourself (see above).
-If you are planning on making changes to the code, we suggest to use `python setup.py develop`
+If you are planning to make changes to the code, we suggest to use `python setup.py develop`

 To run the tests, run:
 ```